 Woodstock ’94, Reebok Human Rights Awards (2002 Winter Olympics), Ed McMahon’s Next Big Star, Chicago’s World Music Festival, Native American Music Awards, Aboriginal People’s Choice Awards, Indian Summer Festival, Germany’s Tollwood Festival, and 40 international tours.
 Performed with Jackson Browne and The Indigo Girls & shared stages with dignitaries such as Robert Redford & Bishop Desmond Tutu.

-Sample Of Commissions Native Radio Theatre, Milwaukee Choral Artists, Menominee Casino, Tobacco Cessation project, Potawatomi Gathering theme song, various movie soundtracks
+Sample Of Commissions Native Radio Theatre, Milwaukee Choral Artists, Menominee Casino, Tobacco Cessation project, Potawatomi Gathering theme song, various movie & television soundtracks

 Sample of Teaching Arts; Rhinelander School Of The Arts, Artist Residencies, presentations and workshops in U.S. & Europe teaching Native American Flute Playing and Menominee Culture, Songwriting, Performance, Artist Trainer, etc.